 According to research by Sainsbury’s Bank, around 60 cats or dogs go missing in the UK every hour.
 Sadly many missing cats are never returned so the fear of losing their beloved pet haunts many cat parents.
-Whilst micro-chipping is very important, it only works if the cat is found and taken to a vet to be scanned.
+Whilst microchipping is very important, it only works if the cat is found and taken to a vet to be scanned.
 So when sitting and waiting is not an option, what’s the alternative?
 How can I proactively find my cat when it goes missing?

 There are a few options of which Radio Frequency Cat Trackers or GPS Cat Trackers are the most popular.
-As we have considerable experience of both technologies, we thought that it would be very useful for our customers, to explain which is best for tracking cats and why.
+As we have considerable experience with both technologies, we thought that it would be very useful for our customers, to explain which is best for tracking cats and why.
 But let’s start by explaining the difference between the two technologies.

 The Global Positioning System (GPS), is a global navigation satellite system that provides location and time information in all weather conditions, anywhere on the Earth where there is an unobstructed line of sight to four or more GPS satellites.
 The GPS system, which is owned and operated by the US government, operates independently of any telephone or internet reception.
-It allows you to track over time and see where something has been on either PC, tablet or a smartphone.
+It allows you to track over time and see where something has been on either PC, tablet or smartphone.

-RF Cat Trackers like the Tabcat Cat Tracker uses Radio Frequency (2.4ghz) to send and receive messages between the handset and the tag.
+RF Cat Trackers like the Tabcat Cat Tracker use Radio Frequency (2.4ghz) to send and receive messages between the handset and the tag.
 The strength of the transmission from the tag received by the handset is used to indicate distance as well as direction.
 In this way the handset shows which way and how far to walk to locate the lost cat.

-So what does this mean.
+So what does this mean?
 Which is ultimately better?
-Well let’s look at four factors which you may use to decide what’s best for you and your cat; size and weight, battery life, accuracy and cost.
+Well, let’s look at four factors which you may use to decide what’s best for you and your cat; size and weight, battery life, accuracy and cost.

 Size and Weight

-GPS devices are designed to track a larger items over large distances.
+GPS devices are designed to track larger items over large distances.
 But because of this, they suffer from being relatively heavy and large when compared to the Tabcat Cat Tracker.
 A GPS Cat Tracker will often be 30 or more grams.
 Whilst, this may not be an issue for larger animals such as dogs, this is a major consideration from a cat welfare perspective as 30 grams is quite heavy for the cat to carry around.
-By way of comparison, it is equivalent to a adult human carrying half a bag of sugar (500g) around their neck*.
+By way of comparison, it is equivalent to an adult human carrying half a bag of sugar (500g) around their neck*.

 A study** carried out in New Zealand and published in 2015, looked at the impact of collar-mounted track devices on domestic cats.
-They recorded cats wearing GPS tracking devices weighing between 30g and 130g, and looked to understand the devices impact behaviour and movement.
+They recorded cats wearing GPS tracking devices weighing between 30g and 130g, and looked to understand the devices’ impact behaviour and movement.
 They concluded that GPS collars on cats;

 “should be no more than 2% of body mass”